kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 the world coordinates in the given projection and sky system.
 One can plot spatial rulers which show offsets of constant distance whatever the projection of the map is.
-We will also demonstrate how to create so called :term:`all-sky plot`
+We will also demonstrate how to create a so called :term:`all-sky plot`

-The module combines the functionality in modules :mod:`wcs`, :mod:`celestial` from the Kapteyn package, together with Matplotlib, into a powerful module for the extraction and display of FITS image data or external data described by a FITS header or Python dictionary with FITS keywords (so in principle you are not bound to FITS files).
+The module combines the functionality in modules :mod:`wcs` and :mod:`celestial` from the Kapteyn package, together with Matplotlib, into a powerful module for the extraction and display of FITS image data or external data described by a FITS header or a Python dictionary with FITS keywords (so in principle you are not bound to FITS files).

 We show examples of: